LinkedIn Strategy

 Paid ads are expensive.
 SEO takes months.
 Product Hunt launches give you a spike and then silence.

 LinkedIn offers SaaS founders something different: a free channel where your personal story drives signups, attracts talent, and opens investor conversations.
+The founders building the strongest B2B pipelines right now are doing it through consistent, strategic LinkedIn content, not through ad budgets.

 Why LinkedIn Works for SaaS Founders